 Winnie the Pooh is impulsive with his drive to find honey to eat to the point he gets stuck in situations that aren’t very conducive to his well being at times.

 Piglet is always anxious, remarking about his worries on how something might turn out or if they may or may not get out of the trouble they find themselves in.

 Roo displays autistic behaviors with his constant “stimming” like bouncing around all the time.
-Withdrawing into Miss Kanga’s pouch when over stimulated.
+Withdrawing into Miss Kanga’s pouch when overstimulated.

 Tiger is bouncing everywhere and anywhere at all times in a “go, go, go” fashion.
 Never staying put for very long, always moving and bouncing from one foot to another.
 Never “paying attention” to one thing for a long period of time.

-Eeyore with his slow moving, “woes me” slow voice.
+Eeyore with his slow-moving, “woes me” slow voice.
 Always remarking on the downside of any given situation.
 Always a pessimistic outlook.

 Rabbit is obsessive and compulsive.
-When the his obsession doesn’t quite go the way he wants it too.
+When his obsession doesn’t quite go the way he wants it too.
 Highly anxious when something isn’t in its place.

-Miss Kanga, always worried what others may think.
+Miss Kanga, always worried about what others may think.
 Worried how she and hers are perceived or taken by others.
 Always worrying about the “wolf in sheep’s clothing”.

 These are all personifications of human mental health traits and disabilities.
-The anthropomorphic use of these animals in a fantasy world helps explain the abstract concepts of why we do things without thinking, or worry about who thinks what about us, even why some of us have difficulties sitting still or reading like others might.
+The anthropomorphic use of these animals in a fantasy world helps explain the abstract concepts of why we do things without thinking or worry about who thinks what about us, even why some of us have difficulties sitting still or reading like others might.
 Children don’t develop abstract thinking until well into their late teens and early twenties.
 Using this type of learning tool helps us teach them these abstract concepts with much more ease.